High Dimensional Gaussian Graphical Regression Models with Covariates: Introduction

+The simultaneously sparse structure leads to a parsimonious model with estimability and interpretability, and also brings considerable theoretical challenges that are to be tackled as follows.
+We first consider a simpler setting where the mean coefficients are known; this allows us to focus on estimating the precision matrix coefficients that are simultaneously sparse.
+Recent techniques developed for the sparse group lasso under the usual linear regression setting \citep{cai2019sparse} may not be directly applicable, as the design matrix in our setting includes high-dimensional interaction terms and {non sub-Gaussian rows.} We then investigate a more challenging setting with unknown mean coefficients.
+In this case, estimating the precision matrix is more delicate with errors arising from the estimation of mean coefficients.
+For both cases, we derive the non-asymptotic rates of convergence in $\ell_2$ norm and establish selection consistency, ensuring that we correctly select edges in both the population- and subject-level networks with probability going to 1.

-To recap, our work contributes to both methodology and theory.
-As to \textit{methodology}, we propose a flexible subject-specific graphical model which depends on a large number of external covariates.
+Our work contributes to both methodology and theory.
+As to \textit{methodology}, we propose a flexible subject-specific graphical model that depends on a large number of external covariates.
 We employ a combined sparsity structure that encourages effective covariates and the effect of effective covariates on the network to be simultaneously sparse.
-With respect to \textit{theory}, we carry out a thorough investigation of the simultaneously sparse estimator, including deriving tight non-asymptotic estimation error bounds and establishing variable selection consistency, when both the number of groups and the group sizes grow faster than the sample size.
+With respect to \textit{theory}, we carry out a thorough investigation of the simultaneously sparse estimator, by deriving tight non-asymptotic estimation error bounds and establishing variable selection consistency.
 Our work addresses the theoretical challenges arising from regressing both the means and the precision matrices on external covariates.
-Moreover, as the simultaneously sparse regularizer is non-decomposable, the existing arguments using decomposable regularizers and null space properties \citep{negahban2012unified} are no longer applicable; see Section \ref{sec:theory}.
-Finally, we are able to derive a convergence rate that is faster than both the lasso and the group lasso (see Remark \ref{re:thm1_1}), a desirable property for the sparse group lasso estimation.
+Moreover, as the simultaneously sparse regularizer is non-decomposable, the existing techniques using decomposable regularizers and null space properties \citep{negahban2012unified} {are not applicable}; see Section \ref{sec:theory}.
+Thus, our techniques {may} advance high-dimensional regression with simultaneously sparse structures.
+Finally, though motivated by a biological application, our method provides a general regression framework of associating networks with external covariates and is broadly applicable to other scientific fields that involve networks.